British Rail Class 42: D821 'Greyhound'

-D818 became a "pet" of the employees of Swindon Works and was repainted from Rail Blue with full yellow ends back into its original green livery.
-There was some hope that it would eventually be preserved, but this did not happen, and the locomotive was scrapped before the works closed in 1985.

 D832 'Onslaught'

-D832 was sent to the Railway Technical Centre at Derby where it was used for various research purposes until it too was secured for preservation while the others were scrapped.
-D832 was restored to full operational order using many of the parts from D818 and it is doubtful whether there would have been enough components available to restore both D818 (which was missing several major items) and D832 without an expensive search for compatible German items, although this scenario became reality in September 2001 when D832 was fitted with a Mekydro transmission which was sourced from an ex-DB locomotive in Germany.
+D832 was sent to the Railway Technical Centre at Derby where it was used for various research purposes before purchase for preservation.
+D832 was restored to operating condition using many parts from D818.

-Both locomotives are operational, D821 on the Severn Valley Railway and D832 on the East Lancashire Railway.
+Both locomotives are operational, Greyhound on the Severn Valley Railway and Onslaught on the East Lancashire Railway.

 Class details

 Notes on withdrawal dates

 The dates presented are as given by Reed.
 A correspondent in issue 137 of Traction magazine reports some inaccuracies in these dates.
-For example, the correspondent claims to have seen D828 Magnificent throughout June 1971 and on 4 July 1971 being hauled dead by NBL Type 2 D6326 with fire damage and presumed to be heading for withdrawal at Newton Abbot depot.
+For example, the correspondent claims to have seen D828 Magnificent throughout June 1971 and on 4 July 1971 being hauled dead by Class 22 D6326 with fire damage and presumed to be heading for withdrawal at Newton Abbot depot.
 D831 Monarch worked the 16:05 Exeter St David's to Barnstaple service and 17:55 return on 6 October 1971, three days after its supposed withdrawal.
 D826 Jupiter hauled D808, D819, D822 and D868 on a Newton Abbot to Bristol service on 10 October 1971, being requisitioned at Exeter on its return run to haul the 16:05 Barnstaple service owing to a severe locomotive shortage.

 D812 is claimed to have been in use long after 3 November 1971 and although D810 Cockade was withdrawn on 4 November 1971, it was reinstated on the 7th.
 On that same day, the correspondent notes D814 in use to power a convoy of D832 and D812 to Plymouth Laira depot where D814 was finally withdrawn, with D812 remaining in traffic.
 The situation with D832 is unclear because of its transfer to the technical department at Derby.
 The final four Warships of either kind (Class 42 or 43) in BR traffic were thus D810, D812, D821 and D824.
 D812 was in use on express passenger duties as late as 28 November 1972, over a year since its purported withdrawal.
 The last four locomotives were officially removed from capital stock on 3 December 1972; 821 Greyhound hauled an afternoon Bristol to Plymouth parcels train on that day, being almost certainly the last BR Warship-hauled revenue-earning train.